How to REALLY Make Money at Home

 2) Looking for easy programs: You’ll never make a living with three-clicks, surfing the net, or filling out surveys.
 These options might make you a few bucks, they’re not going to pay your mortgage or rent.

-3) Shiny objects: Many people, including myself, get distracted by new things that look better, faster, more profitable.
-You need to be careful not to be drawn in.
+3) Being distracted by shiny objects: Many people, including myself, get distracted by new things that look better, faster, and more profitable.
+You need to be careful not to be drawn in by these gimmacks.
 Too often people abandon viable work-at-home options to take on the next great thing, only to find it’s not great or to abandon it for the the next thing.